inkdropapp/docs-old/src/pages/manual/managing-tasks-with-status.md

    * **Dropped**: Task is canceled.
    * **None**: Initial status for all notes.
 Set this status if you don't want to track progress of a note.

-Watch a short video showing a basic use case:
+Watch a video showing a basic use case:

 <video controls playsInline muted class="ui demo">
   <source src="https://site-cdn.inkdrop.app/docs/manual/managing-tasks-with-status.mp4" type="video/mp4" />